codehsbooks/apjava/Basic-Java/for-loops.md

 # For Loops

 For loops allow us to repeat code a fixed number of times.
-A for loop is structured like this:
+A basic for loop is structured like this:

 ```
 for (int i = 0; i < COUNT; i++) {